seanf316/P2-Movie-Buff-Or-Bluff/README.md

 ## Project Goals

 This is my second portfolio project for [Code Institute](https://codeinstitute.net/) and my goal with this project is to display my newly acquired Javascript skills.
 I decided to build a Movie based quiz site that will allow repeated playability.
-To do this I setup the quiz to call on an API - [opentdb.com](https://opentdb.com/), to retrieve the questions and answers etc. This was very challenging.
+To do this I set up the quiz to call on an API - [opentdb.com](https://opentdb.com/), to retrieve the questions and answers, etc. This was very challenging.

 ## Target Audience

-The target audience for this site is anyone who enjoys the world of cinema and testing their knowledge via a quiz based game.
+The target audience for this site is anyone who enjoys the world of cinema and testing their knowledge via a quiz-based game.

 ## User Experience (UX)